-Returning to the narrative above, Clive's 'sheepishness' was influenced by his anticipation of the response that his 'Oh - I joined them for an hour' gesture would provoke.
+Returning to the narrative above, Clive's 'sheepishness' was influenced by his anticipation of the response that his 'Oh-I joined them for an hour' gesture might provoke.
 He knew that Lewis and I, influenced by the preceding history of gesture and response in previous iterations of this ongoing conversation, would know that the main reason that Clive attended the pool party was to ensure that he did nothing to jeopardise his happy sheet scores at the end of the week.
 The client organisation we ran the programme for/with set very high expectations for this 'flagship' programme.
-Faculty had to achieve an individual score of at least 4.6 out of 5 on the evaluation sheet completed by all participants at the end of the programme.
-Those faculty members (partners from the client company included) who achieved scores above 4 but less than 4.6 would be 'talked to', and those receiving less than 4 would be invited to 'take a rest' from the programme.
-For Lewis and me, as permanent employees, being asked to 'take a rest' would not be pleasant, but it would not mean unemployment, whereas for associates such as Clive, who were only contracted for each programme, it would mean loss of job/livelihood.
-Consequently, this was not the first time that Clive had engaged in unscheduled activities in order to ingratiate himself with participants.
-On this occasion, Lewis and I said nothing further.
-There was nothing more to say.
+Faculty had to achieve an individual score of at least 4.6 out of 5 on the evaluation sheets completed by participants at the end of the programme.
+Those faculty members (host-partners from the client company included) who achieved scores above 4 but less than 4.6 would be 'talked to', and those receiving less than 4 would be invited to 'take a rest' from the programme.
+For Lewis and me, as permanent employees, being asked to 'take a rest' would not be pleasant, but other work would be found for us, whereas for associates, such as Clive, who were only contracted for this programme, it would mean loss of job/livelihood.
+Consequently, this was not the first time that Clive had engaged in unscheduled activities to ingratiate himself with participants.
+On the occasion described above, on hearing that Clive had attended the party, Lewis and I said nothing.
+There was nothing to say.

-Many of the themes that I have been exploring in the preceding chapters are present in this narrative - gesture/response, emergence, interdependence, power, inclusion/exclusion - but for me the most interesting theme was the effect (unintended consequence) that measurement, in the form of happy sheet scores (participant happiness), had on all involved.
-First, participant enjoyment (entertainment) had become more of a focus than participant learning (education), hence the use of the term 'edutainment' in the title.
-And second, and more importantly, the pressure to maintain 'the numbers' had led to a level of standardisation in the programme content that I found problematic.
-As part of my induction to the programme manager role, I was 'apprenticed' to the previous incumbent.
-This programme manager's 'numbers' (happy sheet scores) were 'legendary'.
+Many of the themes that I have been exploring in preceding chapters are present in this narrative - gesture/response, emergence, interdependence, power, inclusion/exclusion - but for me this incident reminds me of the effect (unintended consequence) that measurement, in the form of happy sheet scores (participant happiness), had on all involved in this programme.
+First, participant enjoyment (entertainment) became more important than participant learning (education), hence the use of the term 'edutainment' in the title of narrative.
+And second, and more importantly, the pressure to maintain 'the numbers' led to a level of standardisation in the programme content that I found problematic.
+As part of my induction to the programme manager role, I was 'apprenticed' to the previous programme manager.
+This colleague's 'numbers' (happy sheet scores) were 'legendary'.
 He routinely achieved personal scores of 5 out of 5.
-He was adept at playing the game.
-He was meticulous in his preparation/facilitation and he was an outstanding host of 'Points'.
+He was (i) adept at playing the game, (ii) meticulous in his preparation/facilitation, and (iii) an outstanding master of ceremonies for 'Points'.